Courtney Stodden: 2015–present

 On May 14, 2015, Vivid Entertainment released a solo sex tape created by Stodden.
 Stodden stated that they would donate what they were paid to charity.

 On August 19, 2015, Rich Kid Mafia (RKM), a Los Angeles-based entertainment company whose primary services include artist management, digital marketing and music production, signed Stodden to an exclusive international management and development deal.
-Stodden appeared alongside their mother in the 2016 Lifetime series The Mother/Daughter Experiment: Celebrity Edition.
+In March 2016 Stodden appeared alongside their mother in the pilot episode of Lifetime series The Mother/Daughter Experiment: Celebrity Edition.
 The same year, Stodden made their feature film debut in the independent film Love Addict.

-In 2018, Stodden announced they were recording an extended play (EP) record, which they likened to "Lil Peep meets Lana Del Rey."
-In March 2018, discussing their separation from husband Hutchison, they admitted to often "playing a caricature" with the media, which they likened to the personas of Anna Nicole Smith and Marilyn Monroe: "I decided, at 23, that 'I'm not gonna play this anymore.
-I'm just going to be myself.'"
-They said.
-"I want to be honest [now], and potentially help people."

 In 2019, Stodden signed a deal with FNL Network to star in a self-titled reality show created by director Rocco Leo Gaglioti.

 In March 2020 Stodden finalized their divorce with Hutchinson.
 Stodden spent their time during the COVID-19 pandemic working on a memoir, recording a new album, starting a cosmetics line, and running an OnlyFans account.

 In May 2021, Stodden said that in 2011 television personality Chrissy Teigen tweeted and privately messaged them urging them to kill themselves.
 Teigen subsequently apologized to Stodden, saying she was sad and mortified at her past self, whom she described as "an insecure, attention seeking troll."
 Stodden accepted her apology but deemed it an attempt to save Teigen's business partnerships.
 A month later, Teigen released another apology in a lengthy blog post admitting to cyberbullying.